obeattie/ohmyglob/README.md

 * `?` matches a single character, but not the separator
 * `!` at the beginning of a pattern will negate the match
 * ["Globstar"](http://www.linuxjournal.com/content/globstar-new-bash-globbing-option) (`**`) matching
+* Glob sets allow matching against a set of ordered globs, with precedence to later matches

 ## Usage